My-TRAC/data-model-Pilot1/README.md

 | max_transfers | int | no | MyTrac-Companion |
 | user_choice | int | yes | MyTrac-Companion |
 | request_reply | json | yes | MyTrac-Companion |

+choice_id is the unique identifier of this choice, which can be used to reference this choice from other items

+next_id is the id of another choice in the same  "choice" session.
+This is to represent cases where the user is presented with choices from multiple OTP queries.

+To represent a user ignoring all the results returned for a request_reply, user_choice must be -1.

 mode can have the following values:
 * 0: airplane